pootiney/Game-Design-face-emotion-recognition-autism/README.md

        public GameObject eye_l; // this is the left eye game object (Base class for all entities in Unity Scenes.) public GameObject eye_r; // this is the right eye game object public GameObject mouth; // this is the mouth game object public Transform tr_1; //Every object in a Scene has a Transform.
-It's used to store and manipulate the position, rotation and scale of the object. public Transform tr_2;
+It's used to store and manipulate the position,

+       //rotation and scale of the object.
+       public Transform tr_2;
        public Transform tr_3;
-       public Vector3 v; //a vector3 variable is Representation of 3D vectors and points.This structure is used throughout Unity to pass 3D positions
+       public Vector3 v; //a vector3 variable is Representation of 3D vectors and points.

+       // This structure is used throughout Unity to pass 3D positions

        // and directions around.
 It also contains functions for doing common vector operations. public Vector3 v1;
        public SpriteRenderer spriteRenderer; //Renders a Sprite for 2D graphics. public Sprite[] spriteArray; //Represents a Sprite object for use in 2D gameplay.

        // Sprites are 2D graphic objects used for characters, props, projectiles and other elments of 2D gameplay.

-The graphics are obtained from bitmap images - Texture2D.
+       // The graphics are obtained from bitmap images - Texture2D.

        // The Sprite class primarily identifies the section of the image that should be used for a specific sprite.

-This information can then be used by a SpriteRenderer
+       // This information can then be used by a SpriteRenderer

        // component on a GameObject to actually display the graphic.